Why In-Person Events Are Still Your Most Powerful SaaS GTM Channel in 2026

 Exclusive VIP Events: Host small, high-touch events for your top-tier customers.
 These appreciation events reinforce relationships and can lead to upsells and advocacy.

 The true power of in-person events is unlocked when integrated with your digital strategy.
-One part of hosting or showing up to events that oftentimes gets overlooked is the work that goes in before the event (getting the right people to register and show up) and after the event (following up).
+One part of hosting or showing up to events that oftentimes gets overlooked is the work that goes in before the event (getting the right people to register and show up) and after the event (following up, reporting, understanding true impact).

 Some things to keep in mind:

-Pre-Event Digital Buzz: Promote your attendance, speaking slots, or workshops heavily across your digital channels (social media, email, blog).
+Pre-Event Digital Buzz: Promote your event, speaking slots, or workshops heavily across your digital channels (social media, email, blog).
 Create landing pages for event-specific registrations or content.

-Partnerships to Drive Attendance: Through strategic partnerships, tapping into complementary networks can boost event attendance and excitement.
+Partnerships to Drive Attendance: Consider strategic partnerships that allow you to tap into complementary networks to boost event attendance and excitement.

 1:1 Invitations: Oftentimes, getting the right people to your event requires a 1:1 approach, not just a 1:many approach.
-Consider personal outreach to high-visibility brands and people to attend the event — then use growing attendance numbers to encourage others to attend as well.
+Consider personal outreach to high-visibility brands and people — then use growing attendance numbers to encourage others to attend as well.

 Lead Capture & CRM Integration: Ensure you're not only capturing relevant information, but that the data also makes it way back into your CRM.